Second Officer C.H.Lightoller - Titanic

 During the British Inquiry Lightoller noted that "in Southampton as well we put boats in the water and the men were put in...Probably 8 and a quartermaster in each boat...Two boats...We lowered two boats, that is swung out, carried on with the crew, swung out the boats, lowering away, placing the crew in the boats, the crews with their lifebelts on, lowered the boats, released them, sent them out, brought them back to the ship, and hoisted them inboard again and secured them."(24.)

-The new Chief Officer, Henry Tingle Wilde, arrived aboard ship sometime on the 9th of April, after coaling, crew recruitment, cargo loading and loading of food supplies had already taken place.
+The new Chief Officer, Henry Tingle Wilde, had arrived aboard ship sometime on or just before the 7th of April, and was involved in coaling, crew recruitment, cargo loading and loading of food supplies had already taken place.
 According to author J. Kent Layton in his book On A Sea of Glass: The Life & Loss of the RMS Titanic, Lightoller (and also most likely Murdoch) do not have time to change their uniform rank insignia before the voyage (as seen in a photograph taken on 11 April), causing later confusion among crew and passengers alike.
 Consequently, on sailing day, April 10th, 1912, when Titanic began her maiden voyage, Lightoller, now Second Officer but still in his First Officer's uniform, found himself stationed on the forecastle with Chief Officer Wilde, rather than astern as during the sea trials.

 Lightoller subsequently witnessed first hand the powerful effect of these new, large luxury liners.
 As the Titanic steamed along the River Test, the water displacement caused all six mooring ropes on the New York to break and her stern to swing toward Titanic.
 Quick action averted a collision by only four feet.
 Lightoller later wrote in his book, incorrectly naming the New York